 - operate a drone with a remote ID broadcast module installed on it

 - operate a drone without remote ID only in an FAA recognized identification area (FRIA)

-Drone manufacturers must comply with the rule’s requirements of producing drones with remote ID capability 18 months after the rule’s effective date.
-Drone pilots must meet the operating requirements of part 89 by flying a standard remote ID drone or equipping an existing drone with a broadcast module 30 months after the rule’s effective date.
+Drone manufacturers must comply with the rule’s requirements of producing drones with remote ID capability on 9/17/22.
+Drone pilots must meet the operating requirements of part 89 by flying a standard remote ID drone or equipping an existing drone with a broadcast module on 9/17/23.